wiseallie/exception_notification/README.md

 The email includes information about the current request, session, and environment, and also gives a backtrace of the exception.

-Usage
+Installation
 ---

+You can use the latest ExceptionNotification gem with Rails 3, by adding the following line in your Gemfile

+    gem 'exception_notification', :require => 'exception_notifier'

-As of Rails 3 ExceptionNotifier is used as a rack middleware
+As of Rails 3 ExceptionNotification is used as a rack middleware, so you can configure its options on your config.ru file, or in the environment you want it to run.
+In most cases you would want ExceptionNotification to run on production.
+You can make it work by

     Whatever::Application.config.middleware.use ExceptionNotifier,
       :email_prefix => "[Whatever] ",